 Stewards of Children is a facilitated, video-based child sexual abuse prevention curriculum designed for adults.
 It is being delivered across 12 Oregon rural regions (n=8,000+).
 CPAN is conducting a developmental program evaluation in partnership with The Ford Family Foundation.

-The executive summary of the Protect Our Children evaluation and the full Protect Our Children Aggregate Report (2015-2018) are both available online.
+A two-page summary of the Protect Our Children evaluation's key findings is available online, as are an executive summary of the evaluation and the full Protect Our Children Aggregate Report (2015-2018) are both available online.
 You can also read the executive summary and brief report of "The Impact of Oregon's Stewards of Children on Provider Programs, Community Partners, and the Public at Large," based on focus-group interviews conducted in May 2017 at The Ford Family Foundation's Protect Our Children Annual Conference with site administrators, trainers, facilitators, and development personnel.

 2. Oregon Child Abuse Prevalence Study